homebase-garage/docker-development-environment/README.md

-# container-development-environment
+# Docker development-environment

-This repo contains the source  code for the webinar with the elects @ecampuslearning:
+This repo contains the source  code for the g:

 **🐳 Simplified way to setting & using Docker for local development environment**